“We are not a professional union, but together, we are a union of professionals!”

 Testing of: 25 CO Detection Systems 50 CO Alarms

 Fire Extinguisher (Annual Inspection)

-ASTTBC EX BCIT Fire Extinguisher Course (or equivalent) LSST-E Course
+ASTTBC EX (LSST-E issued following PPE*) BCIT Fire Extinguisher Course (or equivalent) LSST-E Course

 Fire Alarm Systems Emergency Voice Communication Systems Fire Alarm Communicator Systems Elevator Dedicated Detection & Recall Control Systems Extinguishing & Releasing Systems Smoke Control Systems Smoke/CO Alarms Egress Path Marker Systems Fire Curtain Assemblies

-LSST-F Course Current ASTTBC “AL” or CFAA “CT” must complete LSST-F Review Course OR CFAA Courses 1-5, BCIT Fire Alarm Testing Course (or equivalent) PLUS LSST-COM Course BCIT Smoke Control Systems (or equivalent)
+Current ASTTBC “AL” or CFAA “CT” (LSST-F issued following PPE*, with completion of LSST-F Review or Full Course within 12 months) OR CFAA Courses 1-5, BCIT Fire Alarm Testing Course (or equivalent) PLUS LSST-F Review Course OR BCIT Smoke Control Systems (or equivalent)

 Testing of: 40 Fire Alarm Systems (Annual) Must include the testing of ten (10) high-rise buildings with smoke control or smoke venting measures 20 Ancillary Systems Periodic Testing 20 Communicators

 ASTTBC “GS”, supplemented by manufacturer sponsored training are issued LSST-G OR BCIT Generator Course & equivalent manufacturer supported training, OR LSST-G Course & equivalent manufacturer supported training